akiradeveloper/sorock/tests/mrbench/README.md

 # Mr. Bench

-mrbench is a benchmark program for lol.
+mrbench is a benchmark program for sorock.

 ## Pseudo Code